 Level 3 Events, but deprecated in newer draft.
 Gecko won't support this feature since

 implementing this method as experimental broke existing web apps (see bug 999645).

 Web applications should use constructor instead of this if it's available.

-- The type of keyboard event; this will be one of
+The type of keyboard event; browsers always set it to one of

-- Whether or not the event can bubble.
+Indicates whether or not the event can bubble.
+Defaults to

-- Whether or not the event can be canceled.
+Indicates whether or not the event can be canceled.
+Defaults to

 The WindowProxy it is associated to.
 Defaults to